BenSernau/Technical-Writing-Portfolio/README.md

 ### Purpose

-A discussion of how to use the application as well as how the application works
+Describes how to use the application and how it works

 ### Audience